fpgaprince/rtd/docs/source/advance.rst

 ---------

 In the way you write HDL..
+You have either control/alogirithm path or data/processing path.

 Speed can mean different things.

+    **Throughput**
-    **Throughput** is the amount of data or bits passing through or processed per cycle. sequential vs. pipelined..
+    is the amount of data or bits passing through or processed per cycle or over time, depending what level you are inspecting/analyzing the system..

+        sequential vs. pipelined..
         shared resources vs. duplicating resources (increases area)

-    Latency
-        Cycle count.
+    **Latency**
+    is the elapsed time or delta time for when data arrives until it departs.

+        from when it is received until it is returned (transmitted). from the time of input to output. from when it enters a component or block until it leaves.

+        there are different approach for measuring this delta.

         Remove pipeline registers reduces latency, because each register in the path introduces an additional cycle.
         Harder to meet timing